HomeArticlesComparisonELSS vs PPF

 What is ELSS?

-ELSS — Equity Linked Savings Scheme is a category of diversified equity mutual funds that qualifies for Section 80C deduction.
-At least 80% of the corpus must be invested in equities.
-The mandatory lock-in is 3 years — the shortest among all 80C instruments.
-Returns are market-linked and not guaranteed; the category has historically delivered 12–17% CAGR over 10-year periods in India.
+ELSS, Equity Linked Savings Scheme, is a category of diversified equity mutual funds that qualifies for Section 80C deduction.
+At least 80% of the corpus must sit in equities.
+The mandatory lock-in runs 3 years, the shortest among all 80C instruments.
+Returns are market-linked and not guaranteed; the category has historically delivered 12-17% CAGR over 10-year periods in India.

-ELSS can be invested via SIP (as low as Rs 500/month) or lumpsum.
+You can invest in ELSS via SIP (as low as Rs 500/month) or lumpsum.
 Each instalment carries its own 3-year lock-in from the date of that specific investment.
-On redemption, gains are treated as Long-Term Capital Gains (LTCG) and taxed at 12.5% above Rs 1.25 lakh per financial year.
+On redemption, gains get treated as Long-Term Capital Gains (LTCG) and taxed at 12.5% above Rs 1.25 lakh per financial year.

 What is PPF?

-PPF — Public Provident Fund is a government-backed small savings scheme that has been in operation since 1968.
-It earns a fixed interest rate set by the Government of India each quarter — currently 7.1% per annum, compounded annually.
-The scheme has a mandatory 15-year tenure, after which it can be extended in 5-year blocks indefinitely.
+PPF, Public Provident Fund, is a government-backed small savings scheme that's been running since 1968.
+It earns a fixed interest rate set by the Government of India each quarter, currently 7.1% per annum, compounded annually.
+The scheme runs a mandatory 15-year tenure, after which it can be extended in 5-year blocks indefinitely.

-PPF follows the EEE (Exempt-Exempt-Exempt) tax structure: your investment qualifies for Section 80C deduction, the interest earned is tax-free, and the maturity amount is completely tax-free.
-You can deposit a minimum of Rs 500 and a maximum of Rs 1.5 lakh per financial year, in up to 12 instalments.
+PPF follows the EEE (Exempt-Exempt-Exempt) tax structure: your investment qualifies for Section 80C deduction, the interest earned is tax-free, and the maturity amount comes out completely tax-free too.
+You can deposit a minimum of Rs 500 and a maximum of Rs 1.5 lakh per financial year, across up to 12 instalments.

 Dimension ELSS PPF